Relativistic dissipative fluids in the trace-fixed particle frame: Strongly hyperbolic quasi-linear first-order evolution equations: Introduction

 A persistent challenge in theoretical physics is the formulation of a theory of dissipative fluids which aligns with both thermodynamics and (special or general) relativity.
 The need for obtaining such a formulation is reinforced by recent experiments and observations in high-energy physics and relativistic astrophysics.
 A prominent example is the understanding of the dynamics and transport properties of the quark-gluon plasma produced in heavy-ion colliders~\cite{DKK2016,DH2020,Shen2020}.
 Moreover, the interpretation of data obtained from detections of gravitational radiation generated by binary neutron star \cite{LIGO2017_A,LIGO2017_B} or black hole-neutron star mergers \cite{LIGO2021}, requires an accurate description of viscous fluids in the strong gravity regime~\cite{ChR2021,Hatton2024}.
 Also, it has been found that dissipative effects can significantly alter the properties of the outflow and electromagnetic signals in accretion processes~\cite{ChR2021}.

 A relativistic theory of dissipative fluids which is suitable for addressing the aforementioned problems should satisfy a minimal set of requirements.
 On the one hand, this entails that the evolution equations give rise to a well-posed Cauchy problem.
-In fact, this evolution system should be strongly hyperbolic to ensure finite speed of propagation, and also it needs to be causal, meaning that no physical modes propagate faster than the speed of light.
+Furthermore, this evolution system should be causal, meaning that no physical modes propagate faster than the speed of light.
+Local in time well posedness and finite speed of propagation can be conveniently achieved by requiring that the evolution equations are strongly hyperbolic.
 On the other hand, mandatory requisites of the theory are the fulfillment of the second law of thermodynamics and the stability of equilibrium states, in the sense that small perturbations of global equilibrium configurations in Minkowski space decay in time.
 Satisfying all these criteria has proven to be a challenging task and has led to a plethora of proposals since the early approaches by Eckart and Landau-Lifshitz (see Refs.~\cite{Van2020,SZ2020,Gavassino2021,RDNR2024} for recent reviews).